Design Constraints for a Commercial Version of Catchup

 This requirement also constrains how the “ridges” that hold the pieces in place should designed: they can’t be too wide, because the wider they are, the less contiguous the pieces will be.
 Here again, Blokus is a good example: it’s ridges are very small and the pieces themselves “overhang” the ridges and so are perfectly contiguous.
 That’s exactly the configuration I’m looking for.

 Stone-like Pieces – The pieces should feel smooth and heavy-ish, like stones.
 There is something subconsciously satisfying, therapeutic even, about holding pieces that feel smooth, stone-like, and substantial, as any Go player will tell you.
 This is why I’m interested in urea or similar substances, because the board games whose pieces come closest to having the feel I want use the stuff.
 Examples: Hive and Dvonn.
+However: I’ve read the Urea manufacturing process is toxic, so Urea itself may be disqualified thanks to the environmental friendliness constraint (below).
+Nonetheless I mention it to be clear about the kind of feel I want the material to have.

 Matte Board + Matte Pieces – Sometimes during a game, someone asks either to adjust the board or adjust the light because a reflection is making it hard for her to see what’s happening on the board.
 When the problem isn’t severe, a little reflection can increase eye-strain and make a game subconsciously less satisfying to play.
 If everything has a matte finish, that won’t happen.